-We have considerable discretion in the application of our existing cash, cash equivalents, restricted cash and available-for-sale investments.
-We expect to use our existing cash to fund research and development activities and for working capital and general corporate purposes, including funding the costs of operating as a public company.
-In addition, pending their use, we may invest our existing cash in certain short-term investments, including but not limited to investment-grade, interest-bearing securities.
+We have broad discretion in the use of our cash, cash equivalents and available-for-sale investments and are exposed to risks related to the marketable securities we may purchase.\ short-term investments, including but not limited to investment-grade, interest-bearing securities.
 Historically, investment in these securities has been highly liquid and has experienced only very limited defaults.
 However, volatility in the financial markets in recent years has created additional uncertainty regarding the liquidity and safety of these investments.
-Additionally, we may use this cash, cash equivalents, restricted cash and available-for-sale investments for purposes that do not yield a significant return or any return at all for our stockholders.
+Additionally, we may use this cash, cash equivalents and available-for-sale investments for purposes that do not yield a significant return or any return at all for our stockholders.